 You’ll need a crypto wallet to receive your rewards when mining cryptocurrency.
 Some solid non-custodial crypto wallets on the market include Coinbase and Nexo.

-While Ledger, Trezor, or Safepal are all good hardware wallet options.
+LedgerTrezor, and Safepal are all good hardware wallet options.

 4. Configure your crypto miner device

 Most mining software is free to download and use.
 Many cryptos have multiple software options for various operating systems.
-Doing your own research (DYOR) before selecting one mining software is always wise.
+Doing Your Own Research (DYOR) before selecting one mining software is always wise.

 It is essential to remember that mining rigs can be noisy and generate heat.
 Therefore, consider placing them in a secure area with adequate cooling.
-It might also be a good idea to place them in a place that will not keep anyone awake at night.
+It might also be a good idea to put them in a place that will not keep anyone awake at night.

 5. Join a mining pool

 Mining pools combine the computing power of many participants to increase the odds of discovering the next block.
-By joining a mining pool and pooling your hashing power, you could potentially earn more money than if you were mining alone.
+By joining a mining pool and pooling your hashing power, you could earn more money than if you were mining alone.

 Mining pools typically employ a coordinator to organize their miners, thus minimizing the likelihood of mistakes.
 When the mining pool discovers a new block, they split the rewards between the participants according to their mining power.
 Usually, mining pools have a small fee, which is subtracted from the reward.